William C. Ezell Fellowships

 All submissions receive a confirming email within 1-3 business days of receipt.
 You will receive an additional message only if any of the supportive letters are not delivered.
 If you do not receive a confirmation your submission file may have been too large to pass security measures.

 The following items constitute a complete submission for candidacy:

 1. Complete the 2015 William C. Ezell Fellowship Application.

 2. Three letters of recommendation from persons qualified to comment on your educational qualifications, research abilities, potential, and current plus future teaching capabilities.
 These should be emailed separately from your application by the recommender.
 (Renewal applicants: one of the three letters must be from your advisor commenting on your progress.)

 3. A one-page statement in which you describe your educational objectives, future research and/or teaching interest, and career objectives.
-(Renewal applicants: also include your decription of last year's progress.)
+(Renewal applicants: also include your description of last year's progress.)

 4. A copy of maximum three key papers that best represent your scientific publications (do not include abstracts, theses, or other applications).
 May include copies of papers in press.

-The Research Committee of the American Academy of Optometry reviews all fellowship applications and sends its recommendations to the AOF Board which approves and funds the Ezell Fellowships through endowments and corporate sponsorship.
+The Research Committee of the American Academy of Optometry reviews all fellowship applications and sends its recommendations to the Foundation which approves and funds the Ezell Fellowships through endowments and corporate sponsorship.

 In accepting an AOF Ezell Fellowship, students agree to: